What is Patriarchy?

 Women’s Role in Patriarchal Society

 In a patriarchal society, women become defaulted to the sidelines where they lack enough opportunities and resources to have an equal and due impact on what course society takes.
-For instance, women may be sidelined and given jobs that are wrongfully designated and designed as inferior such as housekeeping, rearing children, and farming or livestock keeping jobs.
+For instance, women may be sidelined and given jobs that are wrongfully designated and designed as inferior such as housekeeping, rearing children, and farming or livestock-keeping jobs.
 Patriarchal society does this as a way to ensure that the best opportunities and roles go to the men whom it sees as somewhat superior and deserving only the best and nothing less.
-Follow us on Twitter @maniaincblog for more Updates.

-Women’s diminished role in a patriarchal society is seen as subjugation of their rights and this has led to movements calling for the equal and fair treatment of women in comparison to their male counterparts.
+Women’s diminished role in a patriarchal society is envisaged as the subjugation of their rights and this has led to movements calling for the equal and fair treatment of women in comparison to their male counterparts.
 For instance, in the corporate world, it is now the norm that companies set aside a good portion of their top jobs and positions for women, to allow for gender equality and gender equity.
 Gender equality is essentially giving the same opportunities, facilitation, and resources to both genders.
-On the other hand, gender equity is the process of achieving a balance between the chances and opportunities given to both genders.
-Essentially, gender equity is the process of and steps needed for achieving gender equality.
+On the other hand, gender equity is the state of balance between the chances and opportunities given to both genders.

 Do We Live in a Patriarchal Society?